-Altin has performed, toured, and/or recorded with DeeDee Bridgewater, Rodney Whitaker, Xaiver Davis, Teri Lynn Carrington, Christian McBride, The Temptations, The Four Tops, The Velvalletes, Ne-Yo, Big Sean, Martha Reeves, Savion Glover, Ali Jackson, Steve Wilson, Rene Marie, Joe Jonas, Wayne Bergeron, Rick Margitza, Michael Dease, Hector Tricoche, Steve Davis, Conrad Herwig, Dave Taylor, Randy Napoleon, Andre Hayward, Diego Rivera, Etienne Charles, MSU Professors of Jazz, Brandee Younger, the Gathering Orchestra, Walter White, among others.
+Altin has performed, toured, and/or recorded with DeeDee Bridgewater, Rodney Whitaker, Xaiver Davis, Teri Lynn Carrington, Christian McBride, The Temptations, The Four Tops, The Velvalletes, Ne-Yo, Big Sean, Martha Reeves, Savion Glover, Ali Jackson, Steve Wilson, Rene Marie, Joe Jonas, Wayne Bergeron, Rick Margitza, Michael Dease, Hector Tricoche, Steve Davis, Conrad Herwig, Dave Taylor, Randy Napoleon, Andre Hayward, Diego Rivera, Etienne Charles, MSU Professors of Jazz, Brandee Younger, the Gathering Orchestra, Walter White, and many others.

-Altin holds a Bachelor’s degree in music performance (Jazz Studies) from the University of Texas at Austin and a Master’s in Music performance degree in Jazz Studies from Michigan State University.
+Altin holds a Bachelors in Music Performance from the University of Texas at Austin and a Masters in Music Performance in Jazz Studies from Michigan State University.
 He has held teaching positions at Michigan State University, Brevard Jazz Institute, The Dr.Phillips Center for the Performing Arts Summer Jazz Intensive, Jazz & Creative Institute, Central Texas College, and the University of Mary Hardin Baylor.
 Altin is a performing artist for Earasers Earplugs, Robinson’s Remedies, and was named a 2017 Yamaha Young Performing Artist.
-Altin is currently on the music faculty at Central Texas College as Adjunct Professor of Music where he is the Director of Jazz Ensembles and Trombone Instructor.
+Altin is currently on the music faculty at the University of Mary Hardin Baylor as Adjunct Professor of Music where he is the Director of Jazz Ensembles and Trombone Instructor.